Citadel pays SEC $22.6 million to settle charges of misleading customers

 Citadel is the latest firm to settle with the SEC over routing practices.

-The practice, known as latency arbitrage, is when a firm exploits the difference between stock prices on a slower public data feed known as a SIP and the numerous faster private data feeds provided at a hefty cost by each exchange.
+The practice, known as latency arbitrage, is generally defined as when a firm exploits the difference between stock prices on a slower public data feed known as a SIP and the numerous faster private data feeds provided at a hefty cost by each exchange.

-For years, the market’s critics and its defenders have battled over whether such strategies are being used by firms.
-An admission that they are would seemingly justify calls for deep structural changes to financial markets, changes which some of Wall Street’s most profitable firms strongly oppose.
+Some Citadel supporters say that the order does not relate to the strategy.
+They say the firm did not simultaneously trade into and out of stocks based on information from the private data feeds so its activities do not meet the definition of latency arbitrage.

+The SEC did not explicitly reference latency arbitrage in its order, but set out factual findings consistent with it, six sources told Reuters including two individuals familiar with the SEC’s thinking.

+“The SEC’s order finds that two algorithms used by Citadel Securities did not internalize retail orders at the best price observed nor sought to obtain the best price in the marketplace,” the SEC said in a news release announcing the settlement.
+“These algorithms were triggered when they identified differences in the best prices on market feeds, comparing the SIP feeds to the direct feeds from exchanges.”

+The SEC said in its findings that Citadel used an algorithm known as “FastFill” that was triggered when it noticed that a stock order was priced more favorably on a faster private data feed.
+It then executed the order off the slower public data feed, even though that price was less favorable for the client, the SEC said.
+Experts said these findings were consistent with the practice of latency arbitrage.
-“The settlement is an admission that latency arbitrage exists and there are strategies designed to profit from it,” said Jeff Alexander, a partner at Babelfish Analytics, a firm that analyzes market structure for institutional investors.

-Alexander, whose work gives him access to private trading data from large investment firms, says abuses such as those documented in the SEC’s case against Citadel still exist in today’s markets.
+“The settlement is an admission (by the SEC) that latency arbitrage exists and there are strategies designed to profit from it,” said Jeff Alexander, a partner at Babelfish Analytics, a firm that analyzes market structure for institutional investors and whose work gives him access to private trading data from large investment firms.

+Latency arbitrage is the practice of trading on the difference in prices between fast and slow stock exchange data feeds, which is what the SEC found Citadel did, said former SEC lawyer Ty Gellasch, who now runs Myrtle Makena LLC, a financial consulting firm specializing in market structure.

+However, three experts with ties to Citadel told Reuters they concurred with the firm.
+They said the SEC’s findings did not deal with the practice of latency arbitrage.

-For example, the SEC’s case has already raised questions about the SEC’s broader regulatory regime for monitoring trading abuses.
+The SEC’s case against Citadel has already raised questions about the SEC’s broader regulatory regime for monitoring trading abuses.

 The SEC currently requires firms such as Citadel, that execute retail stock trades on behalf of investors, to report their execution statistics to the SEC to show that they are indeed giving customers the best reasonably available price.
 But it requires them to report trades only against the data coming over the slower public feed in those reports.

-If firms were mispricing orders based on information from the private data feeds, as Citadel was just found to have done, the SEC’s routine monitoring protocols would be unable to catch them, critics say.
+If firms were pricing orders based on slower public feeds, when better prices may exist on faster private feeds, as Citadel was just found to have done, then the SEC’s routine monitoring protocols would be unable to catch them, critics say.

 SEC spokeswoman Judith Burns declined to comment on the criticisms of its reporting requirements.